Last Will and Testament

-Almost every Pinellas County adult has the right to make a will, and there are many excellent Pinellas County estate planning attorneys who draft wills for their clients.
-There is no standard form of will so Pinellas County estate plan attorneys often create their own will forms to use as a starting point for drafting their clients’ wills.
+Almost every Pinellas County adult has the right to make a will, and there are many excellent Pinellas County and Hillsborough County estate planning attorneys who draft wills for their clients.
+There is no standard form of will so Tampa St. Petersburg estate plan attorneys often create their own will forms to use as a starting point for drafting their clients’ wills.

-If you die without making a will, or if the signed original of your will cannot be found, then your probate estate passes by what is called intestacy to certain persons specified in the Florida Probate Code.
+If you die without making a will, or if the signed original of your will cannot be found, then your probate estate passes as an intestate estate to the persons specified in the Florida Probate Code as being your heirs.
 If you want to name who gets your probate assets at your death and who handles your probate estate at your death, then you need to make a will.

 Florida probate law is based on the English common law as it existed on July 4, 1776, which allowed the making of wills under the English Statute of Wills that was enacted in 1540.
 But, prior to that, English law required that only the firstborn legitimate child could inherit real estate.
 So, the right to make a will is an important right that every Pinellas County resident should claim by making a will, keeping it in a safe place, and keeping it up to date.